PecPocket/PecPocket/Backend Documentation/SignUp documentation.md

-# Documentation for Back End Api
+# Documentation for SignUp Back End Api

 ## 1. To Check if an SID is valid for Sign Up